Eamonn Meaney Counselling & Psychotherapy

 Panic Disorder (Panic Attacks)

-Symptoms of a panic disorder can be so severe that those suffering often believe they are having a heart attack or suffering from another life threatening illness.
-They are commonly feature repeated, unexpected waves of panic, as well as the overwhelming fear of experiencing another episode.
+Symptoms of a Panic Disorder can be so severe that those suffering often believe they are having a heart attack or suffering from another life threatening illness.
+They are commonly feature repeated, unexpected waves of Panic, as well as the overwhelming fear of experiencing another episode.

-Panic attacks may also be accompanied by agoraphobia, which is a fear of being in places where escape or help would be difficult in the event of an episode of panic.
+Panic Attacks may also be accompanied by agoraphobia, which is a fear of being in places where escape or help would be difficult, in the event of an episode of Panic.

-However when the false alarm still continues to sound this causes significant mind and body reactions.
-Fear of when the next attack will occur causes persistent worrying and intense anxiety between attacks, i.e. fear of the fear itself.
-Panic attacks can seriously limit the way a person lives their life as they attempt to avoid situations that trigger the attack.
+However, when the false alarm still continues to sound this causes significant mind and body reactions.
+Fear of when the next attack will occur causes persistent worrying and intense Anxiety between attacks (i.e. fear of the fear itself).
+Panic Attacks can seriously limit the way a person lives their life, as they attempt to avoid situations that trigger the attack.
 This vicious circle of negativity can fuel the development of other problems and phobias.

 Phobias